NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 How to connect the Node V3 to the Solar-rechargeable power supply

-note that the grommet goes toward the Node, and flat end (see next pic) away from the Node
+Note that the grommet goes toward the Node, and the flat end (see next pic) faces away from the Node

-note that the grommet goes toward the Node, and flat end (see next pic) away from the Node
+Note that the grommet goes toward the Node, and the flat end (see next pic) faces away from the Node

 When you screw the cable gland cap onto the cable gland, it will compress the grommet and seal around the cable.
-Before tightening, make sure the power plug is pulled through the cable gland and into the case, and plugged into the 5v barrel jack on the Node board.
-Ensure a little bit of slack on the cable inside the case and then tighten down the cable gland cap until there is no movement in the cable when tugged lightly.
-This process both seals the entry from water, and helps reduce the chance of unintentionally pulling on the power cable and damaging the board.
+Before tightening, make sure the power plug is pulled through the cable gland and into the case, and plugged into the 5V barrel jack on the Node board.
+Ensure a little bit of slack on the cable inside the case, then tighten down the cable gland cap until there is no movement in the cable when tugged lightly.
+This process both seals the entry from water and helps reduce the chance of unintentionally pulling on the power cable and damaging the board.

 Once the cap is tightened, you should see the grommet compressed around the cable.

-showing the mounting hardware holding the solar rechargable power supply above the Node V3
+Showing the mounting hardware holding the solar-rechargeable power supply opposite the Node V3

-showing the mounting hardware holding the solar rechargable power supply above the Node V3
+Showing the mounting hardware holding the solar-rechargeable power supply opposite the Node V3

 Mounted Node V3 with door open